 According to the International Society of Sports Nutrition (ISSN), combining carbohydrates with proteins is also good for athletes who have just engaged in exercise and have less than four hours to dedicate to muscle recovery.
 This is a common situation during an athletic tournament, for example, when multiple games or competitions may be played on the same day.

 When it comes to proteins, besides their well-known impact on muscle-building, they are also valuable because of their association with satiety – how full you feel.
 Most people are familiar with post-workout hunger, a feeling that can be amplified for those who perform intense exercise or fasted cardio.
 Research indicates that protein makes a person feel more full than carbohydrates or fats.
 This is why many popular diets today prescribe a high-protein eating style.
 If you are adding cardio to your routine to help you lose weight, satiety is an important point to consider.
+To help you feel full while also contributing to muscle growth, research suggests postworkout meals with a ratio of about 1:3 proteins to carbs.

 The best way to feed your body with the nutrients it needs at any time – whether before or after a workout – is by eating whole foods.
 A balanced meal made from natural ingredients, complex carbohydrates and lean proteins tailored to your personal taste preferences is the best way to reward yourself for a great workout.